Braffolk/MultiTalk-ColorCorrected/README.md

 > - 📺 **​​​​Resolution Flexibility​​**​​: 480p & 720p output at arbitrary aspect ratios
 > - ⏱️ **Long Video Generation**: Support video generation up to 15 seconds

+## 🎨 Color Drift Correction (Fork Feature)

+This fork introduces a feature aimed at reducing color drift, particularly in longer video generations or when consistent color is critical.

+**Method:**
+The approach involves matching the color characteristics of each newly generated video segment (chunk) to the original input source image.
+This is done by:
+1. Converting both the reference source image and the current video chunk to the Lab color space.
+The Lab space separates lightness from color information, allowing for more targeted color adjustments.
+2. Calculating the mean and standard deviation of the L (lightness), a (green-red), and b (blue-yellow) channels for both the reference and the current chunk.
+3. Adjusting the Lab channels of the current chunk to match the statistics of the reference image.
+4. Converting the corrected chunk back to the RGB color space.
+5. A `--color_correction_strength` parameter (0.0 to 1.0) allows blending between the original chunk and the fully color-corrected chunk, providing control over the intensity of the effect.

+This correction is applied after each chunk is generated and before it's used as a basis for the next chunk, helping to maintain color consistency throughout the video.

+**Use Cases & Limitations:**
+-   **Great for:** Videos with a relatively fixed view or static background where maintaining the initial color palette is important.
+-   **May not be ideal for:** Scenarios with significant intentional lighting changes or dynamic camera movements that would naturally alter the overall color composition of the scene.
+While MultiTalk is not typically used for extensive camera movement, this is a consideration.

+This feature helps ensure that the generated video remains more faithful to the color profile of the initial input image over time.

 ## 🔥 Latest News

 * June 14, 2025: 🔥🔥 We release `MultiTalk` with support for `multi-GPU inference`, `teacache acceleration`, `APG` and `low-VRAM inference` (enabling 480P video generation on a single RTX 4090).
 [APG](https://arxiv.org/abs/2410.02416) is used to alleviate the color error accumulation in long video generation.
 TeaCache is capable of increasing speed by approximately 2~3x.